Babies this age continue to grow — in size, physical skills, and their ability

 of these things together will help the doctor decide if your baby is growing at an

 appropriate rate.
 The doctor may recommend tests if he or she thinks there may be

 may still be behind in size compared with their full-term peers, but they should also

 be growing steadily at their own rate.

 What About the Chubby Baby?

 With all the concern about childhood obesity,

 parents may worry that their baby is getting too fat.
 A few babies and toddlers are

 Never withhold food from a baby in an attempt to cause weight loss.
-To grow
+To grow and

-"empty" calories.
-Breast milk or formula should continue to be the main source of
+For the first year, breast milk or formula should continue to be the main source of